damccull/freetimeprogrammer/content/blog/5_run-a-full-signum-node/index.md

 # Windows is Easy Peasy

 The Windows setup is super easy.
-Open the folder you just unzipped and double click the `burst.exe` file.
+Open the folder you just unzipped and double click the `signum-node.exe` file.
 If you don't have Java installed, you will be notified that it's a requirement and a browser will open to the download page.
 You can feel free to install Java globally through the downloads on that website.

 If you're like me, however, you believe Java is a giant security hole that should never be installed globally.
 You can, as an alternative, download a portable Java installation and set up a batch file to launch the Signum node from the portable Java with these instructions: